-If you’d rather soak up the sun somewhere closer to the Old City of Baku, then head over to Crescent Beach Hotel, which has a 400 meters (1,312 ft) long private beach.
+If you’d rather soak up the sun somewhere closer to the Old City of Baku, then head over to Crescent Beach Hotel (⭐ 7.7), which has a 400 meters (1,312 ft) long private beach.
 The hotel itself also offers an indoor and outdoor pool, a fitness center, and a tennis court.
-If you do not want to stay there overnight though, I recommend calling them before you go to ask if you can access their beach and how much you’d have to pay.
-The beach itself has sunbeds, a beach bar, and clean sand.
-The best part about it is that it’s only a 15-minute drive from the center of Baku, making it a great option if you’re short on time!

 27. Shikhov Beach

-One of the best things about traveling in Azerbaijan: Baku hotels are some of the most gorgeous ones in the country as many of them offer beautiful views of the city skyline!
-The best area to stay in Baku is at the heart of Icherisheher, the Old City.
+There are tons of amazing accommodations in Baku.
+The best area to stay in is at the heart of Icherisheher, the Old City.
 Having your base there means you’ll be within walking distance of most attractions in Baku and just a short taxi ride away from the other ones.
-There are a variety of amazing hotels, hostels, and Airbnbs in this city.
-My top recommendations are:
+Here are my top recommendations.

-Baku has an absolutely incredible food scene, and tasting the local cuisine is a must-do during your time in this city.
-Here are some of my top recommendations for places to try the local specialties.
-I’ve marked the *vegetarian-friendly restaurants with an asterisk.
+Baku has an absolutely incredible food scene, and tasting the local cuisine is a must-do during your time in the city.
+Here are some of my top recommendations for places to try local specialties.
+I’ve marked *vegetarian-friendly restaurants with an asterisk.

-- Dolma Restaurant — Dolma is a specialty dish of Azerbaijan and this is one of the best places to try it in!
-They have a great atmosphere, friendly staff, and delicious traditional food.
+- Dolma Restaurant — Dolma is a specialty dish of Azerbaijan and this is one of the best places to try it in.
+They have a great atmosphere and friendly staff too.

 - Passage 145* — In my opinion, this is the best restaurant in Baku.
-I will never forget sitting outside listening to the live music they provided (a lovely group of young musicians performing traditional Azerbaijani songs) while enjoying some exquisite food.
-They offer shisha as well and the atmosphere in the evening is simply magical.
+You can sit outside and enjoy traditional live music while enjoying exquisite food.
+They also offer shishas and the atmosphere in the evening is simply magical.

-- Firuze Restaurant* — The staff in this must-try restaurant was incredibly friendly, and their dolma is one of the best in the city!
+- Firuze Restaurant* — The staff there is incredibly friendly, and their dolma is one of the best in the city.
 They also have a variety of other traditional dishes.

 - Cay Bagi 145* — The atmosphere there is incredible, with a terrace that offers a gorgeous view of the Maiden Tower.
 It’s a great place to go for breakfast/brunch as well.
 In the evenings, they also have shisha and live music!

-How to Spend Evenings in Azerbaijan: Baku Nightlife
+🌙 How to Spend Your Evenings in Baku

 If you’re looking to explore Azerbaijan’s nightlife, Baku won’t disappoint.
 Whether it’s chilling at a cocktail bar, partying in a nightclub, or stargazing at an observatory, there’s something to do for everyone.
-Here are some fun and relaxing ways you can spend your evenings in Baku:
+Here are some fun ways to spend your evenings in Baku.

 - Grab a drink at Razzmatazz Cocktail Bar & Lounge, one of the best bars in Baku.
 The atmosphere is incredibly chill, the hosts are super friendly, and the interior decor will amaze you.